-The Environmental Superintendent is primarily responsible for implementing the suite of environmental management plans across the MPO, with assistance provided by the Managing Director and Department Managers/Supervisors.
+The Environmental Superintendent is primarily responsible for implementing the suite of environmental management plans across the MPO, with assistance provided by the Managing Director, General Manager - Operations and Department Managers/Supervisors.
+The Environmental Superintendent is responsible for the coordination of the development, communication, implementation and maintenance of management plans and environmental monitoring programs and regular review environmental monitoring data for compliance with relevant criteria.